-During the years ended August 31, 2021 and 2020, the Organization recognized revenue of \$107,890 and \$112,347, respectively, that was recognized as a contract liability at the beginning of the year.
+During the years ended August 31, 2022 and 2021, the Organization recognized tuition revenue of \$147,441 and \$107,890, respectively, that was recognized as a contract liability at the beginning of the year.

 Special Events: The Organization recognizes special event revenue as the performance obligations are satisfied, which is the completion of the event.
 The transaction price of events are fixed prices determined by management.
 Amounts received for events to be held in future periods are deferred until the event occurs.